sandeepcodesource/Parsing/README.md

 STEPS :

 1. clone the project which is given into git reposiroty.(command :-  git clone --single-branch --branch code1 https://github.com/milindpathare01/Parsing.git)
-2. Import project into "JAVA-eclipse IDE" or any standard platform.(Visual Studio Code)
+2. Import project into "Visual Studio Code" or any standard platform.(Java-Eclipse IDE)
 3. How to Run Project.
 4. STEPS :
 5. In a Visual Studio Code : To Debug the code in Visual studio need to install "Java Extensions files" for supporting project files.